 Our responsibility is to express an opinion on compliance for each of Metcalfe County School District's major federal programs based on our audit of the types of compliance requirements referred to above.
-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing_Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), and the audit requirements prescribed by the Kentucky State Committee for Schools District Audits Independent Auditor's Contract, Appendix I of the Independent Auditor's Contract - Audit Extension Request, and Appendix II of the Independent Auditor's Contract - Instructions for Submission of the Audit Contract, Audit Acceptance Statement, AFR and Balance Sheet, Statement of Certification, and Audit Report.
-Those standards and the Uniform Guidance require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing_Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), and the audit requirements prescribed by the Kentucky State Committee for Schools District Audits Independent Auditor's Contract - Audit Extension Request, and Appendix II of the Independent Auditor's Contract, Audit Acceptance Statement, AFR and Balance Sheet, Statement of Certification, and Audit Report.
+Those standards and the Uniform Guidance requirements referred to above that could have a direct and material effect on a major federal program occurred.
 An audit includes examining, on a test basis, evidence about Metcalfe County School District's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.